Skip to content

 4) “Reserves” are a factor in closing COE are not closing costs.
 But “reserves” are required “liquid assets” remaining in a buyer’s personal account after COE.

-Lenders simply want to verify borrowers have enough funds to continue making their mortgage payments in the event of a job loss, medical emergency, or any event that might cause a loss of income.
+Lenders want to verify that borrowers have enough funds to continue making their mortgage payments in case of a job loss, medical emergency, or any event that might cause a loss of income.

-Reserves can be in the form of cash, stocks, 401k funds, IRA funds, and/or any other relatively “liquid” instrument.
+Reserves can be in cash, stocks, 401k funds, IRA funds, and/or any other relatively “liquid” instrument.

 For FHA and VA loans, no reserves are required.